MyWare386/pizza_python/README.md

 You must install :

   - Regex : write this line in the cmd <code>pip install regex</code>
-  - Regex : write this line in the cmd <code>pip install regex</code>
+  - PyInquirer : write this line in the cmd <code>pip install PyInquirer</code>

 <br>